openvswitch/ovs/INSTALL.md

   - clang, version 3.4 or later

-  - “flake8”, along with the “hacking” flake8 plugin (for Python code).
+  - “flake8”, version 2.X, along with the “hacking” flake8 plugin (for Python
+    code).
 The automatic flake8 check that runs against Python code has some warnings enabled that come from the "hacking" flake8 plugin.
 If it's not installed, the warnings just won't occur until it's run on a system with "hacking" installed.
+Note that there are problems with flake8 3.0 and the “hacking” plugin.
+To ensure you get flake8 2.X, you can use “pip install ‘flake8<3.0’”.

 Also, you may find the ovs-dev script found in utilities/ovs-dev.py useful.